top of page

 It is my mission to hold space for people to experience sacred ecstatic innocent surrender, and to know themselves as this innocence.
 I am here to remind us all that we can and must remember and trust in the knowingness that all of life is sacred.

-I am a trained Birth and Postpartum Doula as well as a certified Spiral Practitioner and Womb Spiral Practitioner.
+I am a trained Birth and Postpartum Doula as well as a certified Spiral Practitioner and Womb Alchemy Practitioner.
 As a doula, I focus on providing compassionate and loving care to Mothers, babies, and families.
-As a Spiral and Womb Practitioner, I hold sacred space for clients to explore, embrace, and honor all parts of themselves and awaken to their own greatness.
+As a Spiral and Womb Alchemy Practitioner, I hold sacred space for clients to explore, embrace, and honor all parts of themselves and awaken to their own greatness.
 I am most passionate about assisting in the healing of our earth, reclaiming, remembering, and honoring the feminine principle, and reconnecting people to their true essence.

 I hold the highest accord, reverence, and respect for life, and to those who give and sustain life, mainly the womb and the seed.
 I am a steward of the land, a guardian of the mysteries of birth, a space holder, a being of beauty and grace, and I am ultimately here to spread the light, to guide all beings back to the sacred, and to remind us all that we are perfect as we are and have all we need within us.